 A catch basin catches storm water and then directs it into either a sewer line or into another storm drain.
 You might see a grate next to the sidewalk curb, or a grate opening under a downspout.
 The catch basin’s purpose is to separate the sediment and debris before it flows downstream into our waterways.
 The basin should be cleaned on a regular basis to ensure it’s working as designed.
 It does not filter out oil, paint, or other hazards.

 Many Seattle neighborhoods have open ditches.
 Ditch drains prevent debris from flowing into a catch basin or directly into a lake or the sound.
+Near-by residents clean these out to prevent street and yard flooding.

 This is not a sewer or storm drain.
 CM is a Geographic Information System (GIS) indicator called City Monument, or Survey Monument.
 These are often found in Seattle intersections and are used by surveyors to establish accurate property line readings.